Importing Kubernetes Clusters

-When you finish running the command(s) on your Linux host(s), click Done.
+When you finish running the command(s) on your node, click Done.

-- Your cluster is created and assigned a state of Provisioning.
-Rancher is standing up your cluster.
+- Your cluster is created and assigned a state of Pending.
+Rancher is deploying resources to manage your cluster.

 - You can access your cluster after its state is updated to Active.